Magnolia, Seattle: Highlights

 Another highlight is the local branch of the Seattle Public Library, designed in 1964 by architects Paul Hayden Kirk and Richard Haag, who won top awards for design from the American Library Association.
 In the children's section is a statue of a young girl titled "Girl Holding Doves," designed by Ebba Rapp McLauchlan.
 Outside hangs a bronze wall sculpture titled "Activity of Thought," an abstract piece of art designed especially for the library by Glenn Alps.
 The library is furnished with solid walnut tables and chairs custom designed by George Nakashima.

-Magnolia's business district, called "The Village" by locals, is home to many specialty stores, professional services, restaurants, and industrial and marine services.
+Magnolia's business district, called "The Village" by locals, is home to many specialty stores, professional services, and restaurants.
 In the summer, there is a farmers market held on Saturdays in the Magnolia Village.

-There are three Seattle Public Schools in Magnolia: Lawton Elementary, Magnolia Elementary, and Catherine Blaine K-8.
+There are three Seattle Public Schools in Magnolia: Lawton Elementary, Magnolia Elementary, and Catharine Blaine K-8.

 Neighborhoods

 According to the Seattle City Clerk's office, Magnolia comprises three neighborhoods (see map):